ForgeRock/iot-edge/docs/iot-authentication-nodes.md

 }
 ```

-The Thing must create a signed JWT place it in the `IDToken1` object in the `input` array.
+The Thing must create a signed JWT and place it in the `IDToken1` object in the `input` array.

 ### Creating a signed JWT for the IoT Authentication Node